 10. Bye runs must only stage and take the tree to get the win.
 Excessive testing of transbrakes in the staging lanes is prohibited.
 Neutral safety switches and On/Off switches must be functional.
 A minimum of (1) rear light must be ON during night racing or qualifying.
-All winners and runner-ups must return to the staging lanes for contingency and tech verification unless waived by tech.

 11. Once two cars are paired in staging, it is a race.
 If a car can't or loses fire, it will get five minutes or until the end of the round to fire.
 At that point, the remaining driver gets a competition single, not a bye.
 Once either car begins a burnout, and a car loses fire, the driver will be given one minute to refire.
 The opponent will take the single run after the minute has passed.
 At the end of a round, once the final car or pair (including a bye run entry) has been sent from the head of staging and into the burnout area, then the round for that class is over.
 Late arrivals will be sent back to the pits.
 Staging director has final say as to whether an entry is in the “lanes” on time.
 At Mooresville Dragway, the top of the staging lanes will be considered “in the lanes on time”.

-12. Helmet/belt requirements: Top Street, True Street, 4.90 Index, and Pro Tree Eliminator entries running 5.49 or quicker will be required to have a Snell 2000 closed face helmet.
+12. Helmet/belt requirements: 4.90 Index, and Pro Tree Eliminator entries running 5.49 or quicker will be required to have a Snell 2000 closed face helmet.
 In all other classes, a Snell 95 or newer helmet is required.
 All belts must be no older than four years from the date of manufacture.
 A grace period will be given as long as tech officials deem the existing belts/helmet safe.

 13. No one without drivers license, or not of proven legal driving age will be allowed to operate a vehicle on host track property.
 Valid I.D. may be required if in question.